bhisaac/5eFP/5eFP-SRD.md

 Certain features, such as the Extra Attack feature of the fighter, allow you to make more than one attack with this action.

 ## Cast a Spell

+Mages and many monsters have access to spells and can use them to great effect.
+Each spell has a casting time, which specifies whether the caster must use an action or a reaction to cast the spell.

+## Dash

+Discard your action to Dash.
+After applying any modifiers, you gain extra movement for the current turn, equal to your speed.
+For example, with a speed of 6, you can move up to 12 squares on your turn if you Dash.

+Any increase or decrease to your speed changes this additional movement by the same amount.

+## Disengage

+Discard your action to Disengage.
+Until the end of your turn, your movement does not provoke opportunity attacks.

+## Dodge

+Discard your action to Dodge.
+Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make Dexterity saving throws with advantage.
+You lose this benefit if you are incapacitated (as explained in appendix PH-A) or if your speed drops to 0.

+## Help

+Discard your action to Help.
+Until the beginning of your next turn, you lend aid to another creature in the completion of a task.
+The creature you aid gains advantage on the next ability check it makes to perform the task you are helping with.

+~~Alternatively, you can gain advantage.~~

+## Hide

+Discard your action to Hide.
+You make a DEX check in an attempt to hide, following the rules for hiding.
+If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section.

+## Ready

+TBA

+## Search

 TBA